gobitfly/eth2-beaconchain-explorer-app/README.md

 ### iOS
 **Prerequisites**
+* NodeJS 16
-* macOS with Catalina or newer
+* macOS with macOS Monterey 12.5 newer
-* Xcode 12.2 or newer
+* Xcode 14.1 or newer

 Build the the app at least once before proceeding: